Kearny, New Jersey: Economy

 In 1982, the Kearny Works plant was assessed for property tax purposes at $23.9 million and represented about 7.3 percent of the towns' total tax base.
 The real estate taxes for the plant were $1.6 million but a closure was upcoming for 1983.
-According to Mayor Hill, Western Electric was one of the largest taxpayer's for the town.
-According to Ronnie Connors, assistant tax assessor, the company appealed with the town December 1982 for tax relief and agreement was reduced assessment to between $17 million and $18 million for 1983.
+According to Mayor Hill, Western Electric was one of the largest taxpayers for the town.
+The company filed a tax appeal with the town in December 1982 and agreement was reached to reduce the assessment to between $17 million and $18 million for 1983.
 With the closures evident, the officials needed to offset the $1.6 million loss by drawing new industry to Kearny with incentives.

 Portions of the town are part of an Urban Enterprise Zone (UEZ), one of 32 zones covering 37 municipalities statewide.
 Kearny was selected in 1983 as one of the initial group of 10 zones chosen to participate in the program.
 In addition to other benefits to encourage employment and investment within the Zone, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6 5/8% rate charged statewide) at eligible merchants.
 Established in November 1992, the town's Urban Enterprise Zone status expires in November 2023.
 Since its inception, there has been $27 million in tax revenue that has been invested based on revenue from the Urban Enterprise Zone.